awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 **Encoding**
 The file encoding to use \(for example, UTF\-8\)\.
 Use the encoding name, not the display name\.
 Type: String
-Valid values: For a list of supported values, see [Encoding Class](http://msdn.microsoft.com/en-us/library/system.text.encoding.aspx) in the MSDN Library\.
+Valid values: For a list of supported values, see [Encoding Class](https://learn.microsoft.com/en-us/dotnet/api/system.text.encoding?view=net-7.0) in the Microsoft Learn Library\.
 Required: Yes

 **Filter**